supplefrog/linked-blog-md/publish/MySQL (Admin).md

 - Binary Log
     - Used for replication and point-in-time recovery
     - Events that describe changes to DB
-    - Server decides which format to use depending on the query:
-        - Statement Based Logging - queries that modify data
-        - Row-Based Logging - row level data changes - before and after
-        - Mixed Logging - combines both
 - Relay Log
     - Replica server data dir/replica-server-name-relay.bin.000001
     - Store events read from source's bin log